ArijitTheDev/orator/docs/premium.md

 - Antiswearing!
 Use `.antiswear on` and you're done, users can't do swearing anymore, our advanced Antiswearing system will handle it.

+- Maybe our Antiswear won't be able to filter every messages, so what?
+Use `.blacklist-word <word>.`

+- We also have a `.ttsrole` command to restrict the access of using the TTS only to some users having a role.

+- Change prefix using `.config-prefix`

 - And many more things to explore.
+We will discuss tomorrow.

 ## Only these came in Orator 2.0?